zeita101/Guesser/README.md

 - Call `letter_guesser`.
 - Save your work, go to the browser, and refresh to run the file you just created.

 The result should look something like this:

 ```
 Your letter is c.
 Guess c's index number.
 2
-Whoa!
-You're like a genius when it comes to the alphabet!
+You definitely know the alphabet!
 ```

 ```
 Prompt: Your letter is z.
 Guess z's index number.
 1
-You lose!
-Looks like you need to learn your ABC's.
+incorrect, you will have to re-learn the abc's.
 The index of z is actually 25.
 ```